 In this paper, we present KC-x, a keychain-based security mechanism for securing BGP.
 KC-x builds a chain of key authorization along an ASPATH.
 Such a key chain creates a strong tie between the BGP speakers along the ASPATH.
-Hence, KC-x provides strong incremental benefits for partially deployment over the Internet.
+Hence, KC-x provides strong incremental benefits for partial deployment over the Internet.
 Moreover, as a generic security mechanism, KC-x can be realized using any efficient digital signature algorithm, and support the hybrid deployment.
-To demonstrate this approach, we investigate and evaluate two realizations: KC-RSA and KC-MT.
+To demonstrate this approach, we investigate and evaluate two implementations: KC-RSA and KC-MT.
+We use real-world BGP workloads to demonstrate the efficiency of this new signature scheme and compare with other schemes, including S-BGP, SAS-V, and SPV.
 We believe that the inherent simple design, easy implementation, strong benefits for incremental deployment, high processing speed, and modest memory usage will make KC-x a very promising BGP security mechanism for wide deployment over the Internet.